By Martin Brungard

 4.2.2 Decarbonation by Boiling is a practice that was employed historically and it does reduce alkalinity and calcium (hardness) in water with high Temporary Hardness.
 The boiling process drives off carbon dioxide (CO2) that helps keep chalk (CaCO3) soluble in water.
 When the CO2 is driven off, the chalk will precipitate out of the water.
 The process reduces only calcium and bicarbonate concentrations while leaving the water's other ion concentrations unchanged.

 The water is heated to boiling or near-boiling and stirred, splashed, or aerated to help get the CO2 out of the water.
 As CO2 leaves the water, chalk precipitates and causes the water to become cloudy.
 The heating is ended and the precipitate is allowed to settle quietly to the bottom of the vessel.
-The water is then immediately decanted off the sediment and used for brewing.
+When clear, the water is then immediately decanted off the sediment and used for brewing.
 The water cannot be allowed to sit too long on the sediment or CO2 will again diffuse from the atmosphere into the cooled water and redissolve the sedimented chalk.

 This process does not reduce the magnesium content since magnesium hydroxide (Mg(OH)2) is much more soluble than chalk in water and the chalk precipitates first, leaving the magnesium with the remaining bicarbonate in the water.